a1v0/a1v0.de/articles/access-c-sharp-classes-from-xunit.md

   </ItemGroup>
   ```

-This is what the other solutions, above, do for you.
+This is what the other solutions, above, do for you under the hood.
 This XML code functions like a highest-level `using` statement.